Ask Krrish Contact Us

 Components in LWC communicate primarily through events.
 Understanding event flow is crucial for building interactive applications where components need to interact with each other.

-Children components dispatch custom events, and parent components listen for them.
+Children dispatch custom events; parents listen for them.
 This is the recommended way for a child to notify its parent of an action or data change.

 import { LightningElement } from 'lwc';